obsidiansystems/ledger-app-tezos/README.md

 Fatal error:                                                                                                                                        Header.check: unexpected seq num
 ```

-This means you do not have the Tezos app open on your Ledger.
+This means you do not have the Tezos app open on your Ledger Nano S.

 ### No device found